themalik-g/XopBot/README.md

  # ⭐️`Star This Repo`

-Give Zenon-bot a star to show your appreciation and support 🌟 appreciation,Support.
+Give Zenon-bot a star to show your appreciation and support 🌟 to the team.